unclevito2017/scraper/README.md

 # Scraper
-Scrape all bitcoin addresses from vbcr vanity search resulting files<br>.
+Scrape all bitcoin addresses from vbcr vanity search resulting files.<br>
 All the text files in a folder will be scanned and the public addresses will be extracted and placed into a file called addresses.txt <br>
 great to check balances of bitcoin puzzle outputs<br>
 Prefixes starting with 1 only<br>